Avoid Costly Mistakes When Buying Dive Gear

-Scuba equipment is an expensive investment.
-But take one look at eBay and you’ll find a mountain of nearly-new kit that is rapidly replaced or upgraded by divers.
+Scuba diving equipment is an expensive investment, but there can be a lot of pitfalls when buying dive gear.
+Take one look at eBay and you’ll find a mountain of nearly-new kit that is rapidly replaced or upgraded by divers.
 It’s a sign of costly, regretful, purchasing decisions.
-To put it succinctly; there’s a lot of junk products being foisted onto unsuspecting scuba divers.
+To put it succinctly; there are a lot of junk products being foisted onto unsuspecting scuba divers.

 Definition: Economy of Design